Is Chocolate Good For You? The Health Benefits of Chocolate

 - Make a Bulletproof Mocha: add some high-quality chocolate powder to your morning BP coffee

 - To learn more about spirit chocolate, listen to Podcast #79 featuring Alberto Villoldo.

-- The Bulletproof Diet book – order it here now – has Bulletproof dessert AND dinner recipes that require high quality chocolate.
+- Check out The Bulletproof Diet book for Bulletproof dessert AND dinner recipes that require high-quality chocolate

 Craving chocolate yet?
 Don’t forget to check out the new Bulletproof chocolate bars we launched today in the Bulletproof store!